Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 In the New Testament book of Acts, when Peter shared the gospel message about Jesus’ death and resurrection with a group of Israelites, they were “pierced to the heart” and asked Peter what they should do.
 He then told them to repent (and be baptized).

-If we fall short here, the prospective believer may not be pierced to the heart and brokenhearted over their sinful way of life, and thus may not fully repent.
+In my experience of listening to various pastors/ministers who share the gospel in an effort to get people to say a sinner’s prayer, there is not enough emphasis on the gravity and consequences of our sins, and instead the emphasis is on accepting Jesus into your heart or as Lord.
+I am concerned that if we fall short here, the prospective believer may not be pierced to the heart and brokenhearted over their sinful way of life, and thus may not fully repent.

-Turn Away from Sin
+Turn Away from Sin (at Conversion and Ongoing)

 Acts 26:18 to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me.’